AjeetAthwal/library-webpage/README.md

 Improvements to make in the future:

 - Redo UI
+  - more reddish background
+  - get rid of sharp corners
+  - change font
+  - responsive to max length (elipses)
+  - move Library title to header and add book to header
+  - Add personalised "Name" to Library Header
   - change edit icon to a toggle icon with animation
   - Cleaner form
 - Add a backend server?